 Following is detailed information relating to your requirements under the Dog Act 1976 plus additional information that you may find useful on how to be a responsible dog owner.

-All relevant documentation must be attached to your new registration form - proof of sterilisation, Microchipping or any statutory declarations.
-Please note: Registration forms that are not completed or signed with the relevant documents attached
+documentation must be attached to your new registration form - proof of sterilisation, Microchipping or any statutory declarations.
+Please note: Registration forms that are not completed or signed with the relevant documents attached will not

 To submit a registration form please visit email email@example.com, post to PO Box 42, Kalamunda WA 6926.
 Alternatively you can visit us in person at 2 Railway Road., Kalamunda, Monday- Friday

 To update your Animals details including change of address, contact information, sterilisation status or change of ownership please fill out a change of details form.